shutech2001/self-normalizing-denominators-experiments/README.md

-# Self-normalizing denominators: experiments
+# Experiments for "Self-normalizing denominators in rational causal estimation"

-Reproducible code for the **Numerical Experiments** and **Real Data Experiments** in *Self-normalizing denominators in rational causal estimation*.
+Reproducible code for the numerical experiments and real data experiments in "**"Self-normalizing denominators in rational causal estimation**".
 The two analyses are independent and use seed 42 by default.

-## What is This Repository?
+## Reproducing the Experiments

 ### Requirements and Setup
 ```bash